tariq7299/ArabicApp/to-do.md

 # Questions

 - How that test part going to be implemented
 -

 # TECH TO USE

 - **JWT Auth**
   - **Encrypt token before stroing it in localStorage or put it insise a http-only cookie**
 - **React Hook Form**
   - **Controller**
 - **Graph QL Apollo Client**
 - **REACT JS**
   - **Context API**
   - **useMemo and useCallBack**
 - **React Bootstrap**
 - **React Data Table Component**
 - **Inertia.js**

 # Frontend

 ## GLOBAL

-- Find a better wat to @import _variables.scss file into your scss fieles, like iam using the full relative path !! and i believe that there is a better way using `vite` or something
+- Find a better wat to @import \_variables.scss file into your scss fieles, like iam using the full relative path !! and i believe that there is a better way using `vite` or something
 - Don't forget about incorberating the arabic language
 - Find another font for section titles only
 - Find a a better names for color variables
+- Integrate typeScript with the frontend code

 ## NavBar

 - Crop logo only form the logo image nested inside the navbar
 - Change the burger toggle icon to be black and bolder (You can't style it more you need to change the icon compleetely)
 - Create the navbar expanding and collapsing transition to be just like british councel navbar
 - Put the correct menue items with the correct font
 - Put the logo in mobile navbar

 ## MyButton

 - Add arrow icon to button
 - Make get started button at the hero section bigger than the other buttons
 - Add the camply hover effect

 ## HeroSection

 - Ask ahmed ali what to replace the videos in the first section in camply website ??
 - +Put the logo in mobile navbar
 - Add more padddin-bottom to the hero title header

 ## MyTitle

 - Find another bettert way to define the textColor for the title !! like it is very clunky right now

 ## Subscription plan

 - Find some nice pictures for plans and crop them if necessary
 - Two main subscription plans (Adult and kids) and inside each one antother three secondary plans

 ## Subscription plan price

 - Make grow with view port using calmp() to be like the price in camply

 ## Course Card

 - Make the hover effect of color of card apply to all card like in camply and not just the meta of card without picture ! and i think they did this using some over lay div/color of some sort !!!

 # Backend

 ## GLOBAL

 - Create the software architicure using flow charts and DDD
 - We need to create a route for the admin panel of the website (This admin panel will enable the owner to add course/books, see all the people info that submitted, answers of the survies)
+- Create a requiremnts.txt and requirements-dev.txt
+- Integrate mypy to use static typing in your python project